 Catch-up contributions are permitted for participants age 50 or older.
-Such contributions are not subject to the limitations cited above, ADP testing or the annual additions limitation of $52,000.
-Catch-up contributions can be made in the following amounts for the specific years:
+Such contributions are not subject to the limitations cited above, ADP testing or the annual additions limitation of IRS Code 415.

-Deferrals can be made on a pre-tax basis or in a post-tax basis, known as Roth contributions.
+Deferrals can be made on a pre-tax basis or Roth contributions.
 If Roth contributions are held within the 401(k) plan for at least five years, the earnings are distributed tax-free when the participant has a distributable event.
 Unlike Roth IRA’s, there is no compensation limit for Roth contributions to a 401(k) plan, so highly compensated employees can use this option.

 401(k) plans are rapidly becoming the retirement plans of choice for companies of all sizes.
 Benefits Administrators specializes in administering all the details, including: